 Born Troy Andrews, Trombone Shorty got his start (and nickname) earlier than most: at four, he made his first appearance at Jazz Fest performing with Bo Diddley; at six, he was leading his own brass band; and by his teenage years, he was hired by Lenny Kravitz to join the band he assembled for his Electric Church World Tour.
 Shorty’s proven he’s more than just a horn player, though.
 Catch a gig, open the pages of the New York Times or Vanity Fair, flip on any late-night or morning TV show and you’ll see an undeniable star with utterly magnetic charisma, a natural born showman who can command an audience with the best of them.
+With support from Southern Avenue — the GRAMMY-nominated, Memphis-born family band whose powerful blend of soul, blues, and gospel creates an electrifying live experience.
+Fronted by the dynamic Tierinii Jackson, Southern Avenue’s music radiates passion, unity, and timeless Memphis groove.
+Their high-energy performances and heartfelt songs have made them one of today’s most exciting and uplifting live acts.

 Friday, Nov 14 at 8:00 pm @ UPAC